 There is a lot of discussion about what type of material is better for dolls houses or other scale buildings, should you use MDF (medium density fiberboard) or Birch/Aircraft Plywood?
-What are the differences for dolls house or miniature scale buildings?
+What are the differences for a dollhouse or miniature scale buildings?
 Each material has strengths and weaknesses that may affect how your scale building survives or even the techniques you use to build and finish it.

 Medium Density Fiberboard (MDF)